adam-p/yesterday-i-learned/random.md

 1. [Release cards][aljazeera] are prison debit cards that charge a lot more (unregulated) fees.
 Prisoners are profit streams.
 1. [Clutches are in their resting position when down][answers].
 1. Japanese girls have not been [licking doorknobs}[tumblr] for more than three years.
-1. Maniacal is pronounced "muh-NYE-ic-oh".
-1. Demonstrative is pronounced "duh-MON-struh-tive".
-1. Miserly is pronounced "MY-ser-ly".
 1. "[Dude][reddit 37]" was the term for hipster: an insult towards young men who were overly concerned with keeping up with the latest fashions.
 1. [Fish are more conductive than fresh water, but salt water is more conductive than fish.][reddit 38]
 1. However much Google results decide to decay, the way to check the device's battery percentage is `cat /sys/class/power_supply/battery/capacity`